qmk/qmk_firmware/docs/hand_wire.md

 Note that the layout of the keycodes is similar to the physical layout of our keyboard - this make it much easier to see what's going on.
 A lot of the keycodes should be fairly obvious, but for a full list of them, check out [Keycodes](keycodes.md) - there are also a lot of aliases to condense your keymap file.

-It's also important to use the `KEYMAP` function we defined earlier - this is what allows the firmware to associate our intended readable keymap with the actual wiring.
+It's also important to use the `LAYOUT` function we defined earlier - this is what allows the firmware to associate our intended readable keymap with the actual wiring.

 ## Compiling Your Firmware